Anderson Heights Historic Neighborhood Study

 - The Planning staff hosts a public meeting at Five Points Center for Active Adults.
 (April 9, 2018)

 - Raleigh Historic Development Commission (RHDC) sponsors an investigation and report at the request of the Anderson Heights Study Group.
-(Summer 2018)
+(Summer/Fall 2018)

 - April 9, 2018 Meeting